Toward the Unknown: Plot

-The two begin to trust each other, especially when Banner is endangered in a test flight and Bond calmly and expertly comes to the rescue.
-Then Major Joe Craven, another close friend of Bond's, is killed when a wing of his XF-120 tears away, confirming Bond's warning.
+When Banner is endangered in a test flight Bond calmly and expertly comes to the rescue, helping to build a bond of trust between the pair.
 Bond's rehabilitation is endangered when a drunk Major "Bromo" Lee, Banner's top test pilot, tries to pick a fight with him at the officers club.
 Bond reacts badly to being held by a bystander, invoking memories of his Korean War imprisonment, and punches Bromo twice.
+Then Major Joe Craven, another close friend of Bond's, is killed when a wing of his XF-120 tears away, confirming Bond's warning.

-With an appreciation that both men were to blame for the altercation, Banner gives Bond the assignment he craves: the rocket-powered X-2, which is designed to fly to the edge of outer space.
-The general insists, however, on piloting the first test flight at full power, despite strong pressure from his superior, Lieutenant General Bryan Shelby, to let a younger man take on the dangerous job.
+With an appreciation that both pilots were to blame for the altercation, Banner eschews punishment and instead gives Bond the assignment he craves: the rocket-powered X-2, which is designed to fly to the edge of outer space.
+The general insists, however, on piloting the first full-power test himself, despite strong pressure from his superior, Lieutenant General Bryan Shelby, McKee, and Bond – who calls him on his locker-room collapse to no avail – to let a younger man take on the dangerous job.
 When Bond is assigned to fly the last half-power test before the main flight, he goes to full power without authorization and barely survives a high-altitude bailout when the aircraft goes out of control.
-The base flight surgeon tells Banner that only a young, fit person could have survived, leading the general to accept a promotion and transfer.
+The base flight surgeon tells Banner that only a young, fit person could have survived, leading the general to accept a promotion and transfer, and cover Bond's trail by claiming he had given him verbal authorization to go to full power if he saw fit, sparing Bond censure in return for saving his life.
 He recommends Colonel McKee as his successor.
 Although Banner offers to take Connie with him to his new assignment, she decides to stay with Bond.